wuthree00/Python-Programming-MOOC/README.md

 # Python Programming MOOC notes
-This repository contains my notes and solutions to the **[University of Helsinki Python Programming MOOC 2026](https://programming-26.mooc.fi/)**.
+This repository contains my notes and solutions to the **[University of Helsinki's Python Programming MOOC 2026](https://programming-26.mooc.fi/)**.

 I previously enrolled in the 2025 edition and transitioned to the 2026 edition on 24 January 2026.
 Course content appears to have remained identical.